-One of the biggest risks that an entrepreneur faces relates to capital.
+One of the biggest risks an entrepreneur faces relates to capital.
 Money is limited, so it’s crucial to use it correctly.
-While on the one hand it’s important to play it safe and not needlessly waste your money, you could argue that it’s equally important to take wise, calculated risks to better yourself and your bottom line.
+While on the one hand it’s important to play it safe and not needlessly waste your money, you could argue it’s equally important to take wise, calculated risks to improve your business and your bottom line.
 Taking risks is a necessity if you want to succeed.
 There would be no successful entrepreneurs if everyone always played it safe.
-However, at the same time you don’t want to sacrifice your marriage or family for the sake of your business by taking too many risks that are beyond what you and your family can handle.
+However, at the same time you don’t want to sacrifice your marriage or family for the sake of your business by taking too many risks beyond what you and your family can handle.

 When just starting out in the reselling world, it could look like every possible financial move is risky.
 Do I sign up for a selling program with a monthly fee?
 Do I need to buy a special printer or will my regular printer be just fine?
 Do I even need a scanner?
 Should I buy the ebook about reselling books or the ebook about grocery?
 The list of possibilities goes on, but one thing remains: Each step you take contains some level of financial risk.

 Risk tolerance (in the reselling world) is the amount of risk you are comfortable taking with the possibility of losing time or money.
 For example, if you’re unwilling to take the chance that a potential inventory item might drop in price, then you have little or no risk tolerance.
 On the other hand, if you are willing to take some risks with inventory that could possibly go up or down in value, then you have a greater risk tolerance.